 Use this as an example of what a week of spring cleaning might look like for you.
 Certainly adjust according to your daily schedule and needs.
 Equally important is to make a list of tasks you want to accomplish each week during March and April.
 A plan in place will help keep you on track.

 Also, group tasks together that are similar or that use the same cleaners and tools.
 As a result, it will make for a more organized routine.

 How I am currently getting ready to spring clean:

-If the laundry is as high as Mount Everest and the fridge has only condiments with a drip of milk in the milk jug, you will NOT be spring cleaning anything.
+If the laundry is as high as Mount Everest and the fridge has only condiments with a drip of milk in the milk jug, you will not be spring cleaning anything.

 Don’t get bogged down in catching up.
-Chances are that some of the catch up will happen along the way.
-Just be sure that you aren’t behind on things you will need to live life during the week.
-Your goal is to be able to focus on your big goal without being distracted.
+The chances are that some of the catch up will happen along the way.
+But be sure that you aren’t behind on things you will need to live life during the week.
+Your goal is to be able to focus on your big task without being distracted.

 It made my house feel cleaner just by eliminating all of the spots on the wall that were bugging me.
-I kept it simple.
-A red Solo cup with paint in it and a paint brush.
-Then I walked around and touched up the paint in all of the places that needed it.
+I kept it simple. firstly, I walked around with a red Solo cup with paint in it and a paintbrush.
+Secondly, I walked around and touched up the color in all of the places that needed it.

 I have found a few areas that require an additional touch up, so this task is on my current cleaning list!